 Mr. Chairperson, respect for, and observance of human rights and the rights of Indigenous Peoples in the implementation of the Paris Accords are of paramount concern to us.

 Nationally Determined Contributions (NDCs) have a direct and immediate impact on the rights of Indigenous Peoples, as do mitigation actions and National Adaptation Plans.
 All climate actions must take into account our rights to self-determination as affirmed in the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) including our rights to our lands, territories and resources, our cultures and ways of life and our Free, Prior, and Informed Consent (FPIC).
-The global stock-take must require, and not merely recommend, that parties report on human rights and the rights of Indigenous Peoples in their mitigation and adaptation efforts.
+The global stock-take must require, and not merely recommend, that parties report on human rights and the rights of Indigenous Peoples in their mitigation and adaptation efforts, so that the UN effectively monitor compliance.

 We are encouraged by the adoption of the Green Climate Fund’s Indigenous Peoples policy and would urge the parties to take similar arrangements with regard to the governance of the Adaptation Fund.
 As recent studies demonstrate, Indigenous Peoples’ full and effective participation in climate actions, including direct access to financing, only promote their success.
 The observance of FPIC is fundamental to our full and effective participation.